Trenton-Serpas/Tserpas-project1-hadoop/README.md

 It then combines the views from each country and discards any pieces with less than 100 views

+## Technologies Used

+* Hadoop
+* Big-Data-Europe's hadoop docker container - https://github.com/big-data-europe/docker-hadoop
+* More in 2nd part at the link at the bottom of this README

+## Features

+List of features ready and TODOs for future development
+* Combine the the count of views from each region
+* Discards any pages with less than 100 views
+* Store the results in an easy to retrieve format

+To-do list:
+* Implement a Easy to understand script that can be ran for the below lines

 ## How to run
 Set up Big Data Europes hadoop container
 ```bash